 How Does The LINX® System prevent Reflux?

-The LINX® System works because of its proprietary technology: a flexible band of magnets which are encased in titanium beads, then strung together on titanium wire.
-The LINX® System works with the patient’s weakened Lower Esophageal Sphincter (LES) to help prevent GERD.
+The LINX® System works to stop acid reflux through its unique proprietary technology: a flexible band of magnets encased in titanium beads, then strung together on titanium wire.
+The LINX System works with the patient’s own body to prevent GERD by keeping the LES closed when it should be closed and allowing it to open when needed.

 LINX® System Animation

-The attraction between the magnetic beads works to keep the LES closed, thereby preventing the back flow of acid into the esophagus. prevent reflux (see Figure 1).
-The force exerted by the patient’s swallowing reflex is sufficient to temporarily breaks the magnetic bond.
-This allows food and drink to enter the stomach. (see Figure 2).
-After swallowing, magnetic attraction closes the LES once again, holding the LES closed (until the patient swallows again) and preventing reflux.
+The attraction between the magnetic beads keeps the weakened lower esophageal sphincter (LES) closed most of the time, preventing the backwards flow of acid into the esophagus.
+When a LINX patient eats or drinks, the force exerted by the patient’s swallowing reflex temporarily breaks the magnetic bond.
+(See Figure 1.)
+This allows food and drink to enter the stomach.
+After swallowing, magnetic attraction re-closes the LES (Figure 2) and holds it closed, preventing reflux.

 Figure 1 Figure 2